Wealthfront vs. Empower – How Do They Compare?

 There are a growing number of web-based investment management platforms.
-Two such platforms growing in popularity are Wealthfront and Personal Capital.
+Two such platforms growing in popularity are Wealthfront and Empower.
 The platforms might seem similar, but are they?
 How do you know which will work best for you?

 In truth, it all comes down to personal needs and preferences.
 We personally use and have tested each of these services, so we break down the features of each one.

 Now, you can start by understanding what each platform offers, and how it might best fit into your own investment strategy and style.
-See the differences between Wealthfront versus Personal Capital and how they compare.
+See the differences between Wealthfront versus Empower and how they compare.

-In reality, Wealthfront and Personal Capital serve different segments of the investing community.
+In reality, Wealthfront and Empower serve different segments of the investing community.

 |Minimum to Open Account||$100,000||$500|